-To look for changes in policy parameters over time and assess whether these changes may have reduced the impact of oil shocks on output, a number of papers have either simulated monetary DGE models or estimated monetary structural vector auto regressions.
-Herrera and Pesavento (2009), Blanchard and Galí (2010), and Blanchard and Riggi (2009) all find evidence that oil price shocks have had less impact in recent decades, in part, because of the changes in monetary policy.
+To look for changes in policy parameters over time and assess whether these changes may have reduced the impact of oil shocks on output, a number of papers have either simulated monetary DSGE models or estimated monetary structural VARs.
+Blanchard and Riggi (2009), Herrera and Pesavento (2009), and Blanchard and Galí (2010)

+all find evidence that oil price shocks have had less impact in recent decades, in part, because of the changes in monetary policy.

 To summarize, the theoretical literature has suggested a variety of ways in which oil shocks affect the economy.
-Some of these effects should be expected to be weaker now, while other effects can easily be as strong.
+Some of these effects could be weaker now, while other effects could easily be as strong.

-C. The importance of non-price rationing in the 1970s
+C. The Importance of Nonprice Rationing in the 1970s

 In the models described above, it is assumed that the price of oil reflects the true acquisition cost of energy for firms and households.
-While the literature on the effects of oil shocks has debated the merits of various measures of oil prices and whether the effects are nonlinear, much of it has missed a potentially important change in the degree to which oil prices reflect oil disruptions.
-In particular, other than Mork (1989), macroeconomists have not paid much attention to the embargoes, price controls, and shortages that marked the oil price disturbances in the 1970s.
+While the literature on the effects of oil shocks has debated the merits of various measures of oil prices and whether the effects are nonlinear, much of it has missed a potentially important change in the degree to which oil prices reflect oil disruptions.6 In particular, other than Mork (1989), macroeconomists have not paid much attention to the embargoes, price controls, and shortages that marked the oil price disturbances in the 1970s.
 Helbling and Turley (1975) document that price controls were first imposed on the U.S. domestic oil industry in August 1971 as part of the general imposition of price controls.
 The controls on other sectors of the economy were phased out, but the controls were made more stringent on the domestic oil industry in response to the OPEC embargo of October 1973.
 These complex controls, which imposed a price ceiling on "old" oil that was lower than the one imposed on "new" oil, led to significant disruptions in the production of domestic oil and held the average domestic price of crude oil below the world price.
 Most of the effects of these controls were felt in the markets for gasoline and diesel fuel.
-According to some estimates, 20 percent of the gasoline stations ran out of gas during the height of the crisis (Frum (2000)).
+According to some estimates, 20% of the gasoline stations ran out of gas during the height of the crisis (Frum 2000).